puskarpeter/frinxio.github.io/frinx-uniresource/developer-guide/readme.md

 [Built in strategies unit
 tests](https://github.com/FRINXio/resource-manager/tree/master/pools/allocating_strategies/strategies/src/tests)

-These strategies need to be tested/built and packaged for UniResource.
+These strategies need to be tested/built and packaged for Resource Manager.
 This test/build process in scrips section of [package.json](https://github.com/FRINXio/resource-manager/blob/master/pools/allocating_strategies/strategies/package.json) while the packaging part can be found in